museumsforall/beautiful-jekyll/_posts/2018-11-12-digital-mockup.md

 ---

 ## Overview:
 For our museum installation, we used Balsamiq to create our digital mockup.
-The following show two important tasks of our design:
+The following show [two important tasks](https://museumsforall.github.io/2018-10-29-Paper-Prototype/) of our design:
-* viewing discussions about a particular exhibit
+* Sharing discussions happening at WCMA for the wider community and inviting people to participate as they experience an exhibit
-* contributing the the discussion
+* Making/sharing/reading alternative interpretations of exhibits/works that specifically address expressions of power, discomfort, and marginalization in museums

-## Task 1: Viewing discussion about a particular exhibit
+## Task 1

 ![home](/img/home.png)